ATL1102 is an antisense inhibitor of CD49d, a subunit of VLA-4 (Very Late Antigen-4)

 Recently published clinical research on DMD patients has shown that patients who have a greater number of T cells (immune cells) in the blood that express high levels of CD49d (CD49dhiT-cell) are associated with both more severe and rapid disease progression, with an increase in the number of CD49dhi T cells associated with reduced walking capacity.
 Corticosteroids did not reduce these CD49dhi T cells.
 ATL1102 has been shown to block CD49d (VLA-4) expression on lymphocytes (including T cells), reduce immune cell numbers (including T cells), and to be highly effective in reducing inflammatory brain lesions in MS patients after only 8 weeks of dosing.

-A clinical trial of ATL1102 is planned to be undertaken at the Royal Children’s Hospital (RCH) in Melbourne in boys with DMD.
+The Company is conducting a Phase II clinical trial of ATL1102 in DMD patients at the Royal Children’s Hospital Melbourne.
 For more details on the trial please click on the following link or paste in your browser http://www.ANZCTR.org.au/ACTRN12618000970246.aspx

 For more details and updates please refer to specific company announcements